Best Diet for Rosella Parakeet

 Rosella Parakeet Nutritional Profile

 Dietary planning for Rosella Parakeet starts with understanding this species's 3-5 oz physique and active character.
 Over a 15-25 years lifespan, the right nutrition foundation prevents many common health issues.
 Rosella Parakeet birds with moderate exercise demands need a caloric intake carefully calibrated to prevent both underweight and overweight conditions.
 A diet rich in animal-based proteins should make up 25-35% of total calories for this species, with fat content adjusted for activity level.
-Omega-3 and omega-6 fatty acids are particularly beneficial for Rosella Parakeet to maintain coat health and joint function.
+Omega-3 and omega-6 fatty acids are particularly beneficial for Rosella Parakeet to maintain plumage health and joint function.

 Life-Stage Feeding Guide for Rosella Parakeet